kata-containers/documentation/use-cases/NIC-passthrough-and-Kata.md

 ![](./images/NIC%20passthrough%20Diagram.png)

-In this guide we walk through the process of passing a physical NIC into a KC (Kata Container).
-The "usual" way that a KC is wired for communication is through a series of bridges and virtual NICs as can be seen in the Image above (marked as default).
+In this guide we walk through the process of passing a physical NIC into a Kata Containers.
+The "usual" way that a KC is wired for communication is through a bridge and virtual NIC as can be seen in the image above (marked as default).

 For some use cases, the container demands a direct link to the physical port of the host device, for example in a situation were the container is required to route high BW traffic without having support for acceleration such as SR-IOV.

 ## Before you start (Restrictions, Requirements and Assumptions)

-The method described in this guide relays on your system [supporting  IOMMU.]( https://en.wikipedia.org/wiki/Input–output_memory_management_unit#Published_specifications) before you start, make sure that your system has this attribute.
+The method described in this guide relays on your system [supporting  IOMMU.]( https://en.wikipedia.org/wiki/Input–output_memory_management_unit#Published_specifications) Before you start, make sure that your system has this attribute.
 If it does not, you should look for a different solution then the one presented here.

 If you are uncertain about your system’s support, the first two steps in [Part 1 – The Host](#part-1--the-host) should help you figure this out.